Stable Collisionless Tori Around Kerr Black Holes: Introduction

 \section{Introduction}

 Accretion onto supermassive black holes powers the fascinating phenomena of active galactic nuclei (AGN).
-As the gas accretes toward the black hole, its gravitational potential energy is converted into heat and radiation, making the nucleus of the galaxy shine in a wide range of electromagnetic spectrum.
+As the gas accretes toward the black hole, its gravitational potential energy is converted into heat and radiation, making the nucleus of the galaxy shine across a wide range of the electromagnetic spectrum.
 Some of the accreting black holes can also launch powerful, relativistic jets extending well beyond the galaxy itself, which, in turn, shape the environment of the galaxy.

-Recently, the Event Horizon Telescope (EHT) has made unprecedentedly high resolution observations of nearby supermassive black holes, allowing us to directly see the central engines in action.
-In particular, the EHT obtained polarized images of M87$^*$ and Sgr A$^*$~\citep{2021ApJ...910L..12E,2021ApJ...910L..13E,2024ApJ...964L..25E,2024ApJ...964L..26E}, showing that the bright ring surrounding the black hole shadow is the radiation from the plasma accreting toward the black hole, and that there is a strong magnetic field near the horizon, which may be the key for jet launching.
-Currently the best model for the horizon-scale emission comes from general relativistic magnetohydrodynamics (GRMHD) simulations~\citep{2019ApJ...875L...5E,2022ApJ...930L..16E}.
+Recently, the Event Horizon Telescope (EHT) has made unprecedented, high-resolution observations of nearby supermassive black holes, allowing us to directly see the central engines in action.
+In particular, the EHT obtained polarized images of M87$^\ast$ and Sgr A$^\ast$~\citep{2021ApJ...910L..12E,2021ApJ...910L..13E,2024ApJ...964L..25E,2024ApJ...964L..26E}, showing that the bright ring surrounding the black hole shadow is the radiation from the plasma accreting toward the black hole, and that there is a strong magnetic field near the horizon, which may be the key for jet launching.
+Currently, the best models for the horizon-scale emission come from general relativistic magnetohydrodynamics (GRMHD) simulations~\citep{2019ApJ...875L...5E,2022ApJ...930L..16E}.
 However, GRMHD cannot self-consistently capture the energization of the emitting electrons, leading to significant model uncertainties.
-Additionally, no model in the GRMHD library was found to satisfactorily reproduce all the observed features of Sgr A$^*$.
-All models tend to produce too much variability~\citep{2022ApJ...930L..16E}, suggesting that they may be missing some important physical ingredients.
+Additionally, no model in the GRMHD library has been found to satisfactorily reproduce all the observed features of Sgr A$^\ast$.
+These models cannot simultaneously explain the variability and geometric properties of this source~\citep{2022ApJ...930L..16E}, suggesting that they may be missing some important physical ingredients.